fluxcd/website/content/en/flux/cheatsheets/sharding.md

         name: podinfo
 ```

-Note that with `.spec.chart.metadata.labels` we set the shading key on the
+Note that with `.spec.chart.metadata.labels` we set the sharding key on the
 generated Flux `HelmChart` object, so that both the Helm repository and charts
 are managed by source-controller-shard1 instance.

 ### Bulk assign shards

-Instead of manual labeling each Flux resource with a shard key, you can use a top level
+Instead of manual labeling each Flux resource with a shard key, use a top-level
 Flux Kustomization and automatically label all resources.

 For example, assuming you want to assign a tenant to a particular shard, in the
 root Flux Kustomization that reconcile the tenant's Flux sources, kustomizations and
-Helm releases you can label these resources as follows:
+Helm releases label these resources as follows:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1